 - Basic background information about the homeowner

 Once the insurer has received notice of the claim, the insurer must assess the value of the loss.
 The insurer typically will request that the policyholder provide an inventory with estimated values of the items damaged or lost.
 Because the insurance company has a vested interest in lowballing the amount of any payout, you should not rely on the estimates regarding the loss or damage prepared by the insurance adjuster.
 If you have an independent contractor assess the loss, you will have a point of comparison against which to evaluate the insurance company’s determination of the value of the loss.

-If the insurance carrier accepts the claim, the insurance company will determine the amount of the loss and send a check to the policyholder or another designated entity.
-If there is a mortgage on the property, the financial institution that holds the mortgage might desire to be named as a party on the check to ensure that the property is repaired or rebuilt.
-If you must temporarily relocate while your home is being repaired, your insurance company might pay you additional compensation to cover the additional living expenses associated with the relocation.
+If the insurance carrier accepts the claim, the insurance company will determine the amount of the loss and send a check to the policyholder.
+If there is a mortgage on the property, the financial institution that holds the mortgage will be named as a party on the check to ensure that the property is repaired or rebuilt.
+If you must temporarily relocate while your home is being repaired, your insurance company may be required to pay you additional compensation to cover the additional living expenses associated with the relocation.

 If the insurer denies the claim, the policyholder should receive a letter providing an explanation in writing for the decision to deny the claim.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at[email protected].